ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 ## Prospects For The Next Semester

+In retrospect, the only thing we could download to our mobile device was a ringtone.
+Now, users of mobile devices have a choice of thousands of programs that allow them to learn new languages.
+First there were applications designed for audio listening, later there were whole foreign language courses, and now there are popular applications with online chat, where people can try their communication in English at a new level.

 The idea behind the project is unique in the education system and is to provide a user-friendly application for collaborative group activities.
 At the moment, the application is already a fairly high-quality product with many useful functions, but it still needs improvement.
 According to the analysis of the survey of all participants in the target groups of the project showed an increase in the interest in receiving remote communication services.

 The project contributed to:
 * stimulating interest and enhancing the cognitive and communicative activity of students in the mainstream of the educational process;
-* formation of skills and development of communication skills on the Telegram platform.
+* formation and development of communication skills on the Telegram platform;
+* language acquisition.

-In the "Overview" section, you learned about the main difficulties encountered during usability testing, namely:
+In the "Overview" section of the "Usability Test" chapter, you learned about the main difficulties encountered during usability testing, namely:
 * Participants hardly communicate with each other but prefer to do everything on their own;
 * Difficulties in using the built-in commands and functions of the API Telegram.